xaviermerino/ECE2551-SoftHardDesign/Lab-Matrix/Readme.md

-## Lab: Matrix - Operator Overloading and Exceptions
+## Homework: Matrix - Operator Overloading and Exceptions

 #### Overview
 The overall goal of this assignment is to implement a C++ application that makes use of classes and object-oriented technology to create a user-defined `Matrix` type.